 Can Display Ads contribute to your Personal Injury law firm’s success in digital marketing?
-In this article, we explore the Display Network, and we uncover its added value on your PI PPC.
+In this article, we explore the Display Network and uncover its added value on your PI PPC.

-The Display Network might not be the first to come to mind when thinking about digital marketing for PI law firms.
-Some will come up with SEM and Google Ads for paid traffic, while others with SEO for organic rankings.
-We often see that attorneys overlook the Display Network and Banner Ads.
-In previous articles, we covered the importance of investing in highly relevant bilingual PPC campaigns, we explored the Google Core Update and its effect on law firms, and we’ve given detailed and actionable tips for your PI law firm’s PPC.
-Today, we’ll explore the Display Network and its value for Personal Injury law firms, starting from the DOs and DONTs, and deep-diving into practice area-specific examples that you can use to stand out.
+The Display Network might not be the first thing that comes to mind when thinking about digital marketing for PI law firms.
+SEM and Google Ads for paid traffic and SEO for organic rankings are much more obvious contenders.
+In fact, we often see attorneys overlook the Display Network and Banner Ads.
+In previous articles, we covered the importance of investing in highly relevant bilingual PPC campaigns, explored the Google Core Update and its effect on law firms, and gave detailed and actionable tips for your PI law firm’s PPC.
+Today, we’ll explore the Display Network and its value for Personal Injury law firms, starting from the DOs and DONTs.
+Then we’ll deep-dive into practice area-specific examples that you can use to stand out.

 - An introduction to Google Display Network

-Google says that with the Display Network, your business gets in front of prospective clients, while they browse the websites they love, watch YouTube Videos, check their emails on Gmail, and use their favorite mobile Apps.
-Below, you can find a brief explanation of the Display Ads categories.
+Through the Display Network, Google ensures that your business gets in front of prospective clients while they browse the websites they love, watch YouTube Videos, check their Gmail, and use their favorite mobile apps.
+Below, you can find a brief explanation of the Display Ad categories.

-Responsive Ads, allow you to create semi-automated Display campaigns for your PI law firm.
-It means that you can use all your assets, such as your Ad copy, images, and logo, and Google will optimize your Ads.
-The major advantage you get is that your banners will blend with the publisher’s website and get a native look.
-On the downside, you won’t have complete control over the outcome.
+Responsive Ads allow you to create semi-automated display campaigns for your PI law firm.
+This means you can provide Google with all your assets, such as your ad copy, images, and logo, and Google will use them to optimize your ads.
+The major advantage here is that your banners will blend with the publisher’s website, ensuring a native look.
+The disadvantage is you won’t have complete control over the outcome.

 These are part of YouTube.
 You can use them in the form of video or image ads.
-The good news is that you don’t need to commit to a hefty video production investment, you can look into the new Google Video Builder tool that allows you to create short videos and use them as Bumper Ads on non-skippable instream Ads.
+The good news is that you don’t need to commit to a hefty video production investment.
+Instead, you can look into the new Google Video Builder tool that allows you to create short videos and use them as Bumper Ads on non-skippable in-stream ads.

 Expandable Ads on the top of Gmail tabs.